airbytehq/quickstarts/airbyte_dbt_airflow_bigquery/README.md

 This quickstart is designed to help you set up the orchestration of your Airbyte Syncs and dbt models using Apache Airflow, providing a end-to-end ELT pipeline.
 We have some examples of different forms of running dbt models that can be used as a starting point for your project.

-Here are a representation of our data transformations, provided by the dbt Docs page:
+Here's a representation of our data transformations, provided by the dbt Docs page:

 ![dbt lineage grapth](assets/10_dbt-lineage.png)